 - Its profiles are done by scholars.
 No sane person wants to disambiguate the hundreds of scholars named Smith or clean up the mess of papers without named authors, titles or journals.
 Somebody at Google Scholar had the brilliant idea that this work can be farmed out to people who have a stake in it: individual scholars who want to make sure their contributions are presented correctly and comprehensively.
 So while citations are automated, the publication lists in Google Scholar profiles are at least potentially hand-curated by the profile owners.
 Pretty useful.
 But wait…

 Three bad things about Google Scholar

 - Google Scholar is inclusive.
-It will count anything that remotely looks like an article, including the masterpiece “Title of article” (with 128 citations) by A. Author.
+It will count anything that remotely looks like an article, including the masterpiece “Title of paper” (with 128 citations at the time of writing) by A. Author.
 It will include anything it finds on university web domains, so anyone with access to such a domain can easily game the system.
 Recently it has started to index stuff on academia.edu, a place without any quality control where anybody can upload anything for dissemination.